hydro-informatics/hydro-informatics.github.io/_sources/documentation/documentation.md

-# Markdown and Code Documentation
+# Markdown and Documentation

-## Document your work
+## Document Your Work
 Leonardo Da Vinci used journals to sketch, develop and eventually pass on his ideas.
 Alexander von Humboldt documented many of his journeys in travel journals and Marie Skłodowska Curie wrote down the theory of "radioactivity" using pens and papers.
 Today,  writing media have evolved into infinite digital oceans with sophisticated tools for documenting code and ideas.
 Also, how we look for and retrieve information has evolved from searching for lexicon entries to using keywords in search engines.
 So if you have made an ingenious discovery, you want to make sure you document it well so that others can understand and use it.
 You also want to make sure that others can find your stroke of genius in digital media.
 You also want to make sure that others can find your stroke of genius in digital media.
 One of the most widespread methods for documenting and spreading ideas is the use of so-called wikis (from Hawaiian: *fast*), which can easily be written in markdown language. *GitHub* provides comprehensive, easy-to-read explanations for [project documentation](https://guides.github.com/features/wikis/) with *Markdown* as core element.
 This page presents the basics of the markdown language to leverage wikis.
 Moreover, the powerful alternative of using *reStructuredText* in *Sphinx*-based documentations is introduced.

 ```{tip}